sjimen28/HybridGames/README.md

     time '(t,jt)', and running cost 'Jt', by running 'SaddlePointBouncingBall.m'.
-    Therein, the optimal feedbak laws are multiplied by varying factors, epsilonu and epsilonw, calculating the cost associated by this scalation, and generating a plot in 3D of the behavior of the cost vs the scalation factors.
+    Therein, the optimal feedbak laws are multiplied by varying factors, epsilonu and epsilonw, calculating the cost associated by this scalation, and generating a plot in 3D (Figure 3) of the behavior of the cost vs the scalation factors.
     See in red the optimal cost and the saddle behavior around it.